 This includes individual and group therapy sessions, one-on-one support programs with local areas and even brain training.
 The most important component of success in a 12-step program is ongoing support.
 Once a person leaves treatment or no longer attends meetings, it can be very difficult to maintain long-term health and sobriety.
 A customized treatment plan tends to be the best first step after detox occurs.

-Seeking Out Care for Addiction from the Florida House Experience
+Seeking Out Care for Addiction from FHE Health

-The 12-step program is something we offer at the Florida House Experience as a component of the services we offer.
+The 12-step program is something we offer at FHE Health as a component of the services we offer.
 It’s never the only type of care offered, though.
 When you or your loved one enters into treatment, detox and a full assessment are the starting point.
 Then, a customized plan is developed to address the specific needs of the individual him or herself.
-The Florida House Experience is available to meet each of your goals in this way.
+FHE Health is available to meet each of your goals in this way.